rAPIdy-org/rAPIdy/README.md

 # rAPIdy 💮
 **write quickly** 🚀 **write beautifully** 🌸

-<a href="https://github.com/daniil-grois/rAPIdy">rAPIdy<a/> is a minimalistic, asynchronous, fast web framework based in aiohttp and pydantic.
+<a href="https://github.com/daniil-grois/rAPIdy">rAPIdy<a/>  is an asynchronous web framework built on aiohttp and pydantic, embodying speed and minimalism.

 ```
 pip install rapidy
 ```

 Key Features:
-* ✏️ easy to write and read code
+* ✏️ Enhanced code readability and ease of writing
-* 📔 <a href="https://github.com/pydantic/pydantic">pydantic<a/> native support -> **yes** we support **V**1️⃣ and **V**2️⃣❗
+* 📔 Native support for <a href="https://github.com/pydantic/pydantic">pydantic<a/> -> **yes** we fully support **V**1️⃣ and **V**2️⃣❗
-* 🚀 <a href="https://github.com/aio-libs/aiohttp">aiohttp<a/> based and native features support - aiohttp one of the fastest and most productive HTTP servers
+* 🚀 Powered by <a href="https://github.com/aio-libs/aiohttp">Aiohttp<a/> with native feature support: Aiohttp, renowned for its speed and productivity, drives our framework
-* 📤 convenient support for basic types of incoming data extraction
+* 📤 Convenient extraction of basic types from incoming data

 ## Quickstart

-### Create endpoint using RouteTableDef

-rAPIdy inherits the basic functionality of aiohttp <a href="https://docs.aiohttp.org/en/stable/web_quickstart.html">quickstart</a>
+rAPIdy seamlessly integrates the foundational capabilities of aiohttp's <a href="https://docs.aiohttp.org/en/stable/web_quickstart.html">quickstart</a>

+We offer multiple approaches for defining endpoints in our framework.
+Explore the following methods:

+### RouteTableDef Method:

 ```python
 from rapidy import web